garrettsutula/simple-swagger-codegen/README.md

 - add tests

 ## Installation
 Download/clone this repo for now using `curl`, `git` or your favorite github client app.
+Requires Node.js version `10.0` or higher.
+Use [nvm](https://github.com/creationix/nvm) to easily switch between different versions of node runtimes.

 ## Usage